Amishachoudhary22/IOT-Blockchain-project/README.md

 - [GPIO Simulator](https://pypi.org/project/GPIOSimulator/) - Python library for simulating GPIO pins
 - [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) - Python library for accessing GPIO pins on Raspberry Pi

-## Safety

-This is experimental software and subject to change over time.

-This is a proof of concept and is not ready for production use.
-It is not audited and has not been tested for security.
-Use at your own risk.
-I do not give any warranties and will not be liable for any loss incurred through any use of this codebase.

 ## License